Hungary Proposes Embargo On Maritime Shipments Of Russian Oil - Foreign Minister - UrduPoint

 Hungary Proposes Embargo On Maritime Shipments Of Russian Oil - Foreign Minister

-MOSCOW (UrduPoint News / Sputnik - 21st May, 2022) Hungary is proposing to impose an embargo on maritime deliveries of Russian oil instead of onshore deliveries, Foreign Minister Peter Szijjarto has said.
+MOSCOW (UrduPoint News / Sputnik - 24th May, 2022) Hungary is proposing to impose an embargo on maritime deliveries of Russian oil instead of onshore deliveries, Foreign Minister Peter Szijjarto said.

-The top diplomat added that the Hungarian economy does not have alternatives to Russian oil.
+The top diplomat emphadized that the Hungarian economy does not have alternatives to Russian oil.

 "If we are cut off from Russian oil, physically it's impossible to buy enough oil from any other sources in order to operate our country, our economy.
 So, our economy will be killed without Russian gas, not to speak about the fact that in order to technologically transform the refinery of ours in order to be able to refine other types of gas and oil than Russian, then we will need another 550-million-Euro investment," Szijjarto said.